JelleZijlstra/taxonomy/docs/future-work.md

 - Provide a search function that indexes everything
 - UI indication that names belong to a group with high-quality vs. low-quality coverage (so users don't expect insect families to list all genera)
-- Add an SSL cert (maybe using AWS ELB?)

 ## Backend